PankajGadhwal/Fixing-the-Synthetic-Data-for-Representational-Learning/README.md

-- **Diffusion Inversion outperformed Stable Diffusion** in downstream classification accuracy, but still fell short of real data.
+- **Diffusion Inversion outperformed Stable Diffusion** in downstream classification accuracy but still fell short of real data.
 - Combining real and synthetic data improved classification performance, validating the role of well-crafted synthetic augmentation.
 - **Grad-CAM heatmaps** showed that synthetic-trained models had more localized attention, while real data encouraged more spatially distributed features.
 - The **focus score and intensity** of real and inverted images were similar, but attention spread was narrower in synthetic data, indicating a reliance on limited features.